jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_alarm_monitoredserver_plannedoutage.md

 ---
-title: ﻿Monitored Server - SQL Azure Planned Outage Alarm
+title: ﻿Monitored Server - SQL Azure Planned Outage alarm
+tags: [sqlazure_alarms]
 last_updated: July 29, 2016
 summary: "This alarm is raised during a planned outage of the connection.
 Spotlight will resume monitoring the service at the end of the planned outage period."
 sidebar: c_sqlazure_sidebar